Oppositional defiant disorder (ODD)

 The symptoms of ODD may be difficult to distinguish from those of other behavioral or mental health problems.

 It's important to diagnose and treat any co-occurring illnesses because they can create or worsen irritability and defiance if left untreated.
 Additionally, it's important to identify and treat any related substance abuse and dependence.
-Substance abuse and dependence in children or adolescents is often associated with irritability and changes in the child's or adolescent's usual personality.
+Substance abuse and dependence in children may be associated with irritability and changes in the child's usual personality.

 When to see a doctor

-The earlier this disorder can be managed, the better the chances of reversing its effects on your child and your family.
+The earlier this disorder can be managed, the better.
 Treatment can help restore your child's self-esteem and rebuild a positive relationship between you and your child.
 Your child's relationships with other important adults in his or her life — such as teachers, clergy and care providers — also will benefit from early treatment.

-There's no clear cause underpinning oppositional defiant disorder.
-Contributing causes are likely a combination of inherited and environmental factors, including:
+There's no known clear cause of oppositional defiant disorder.
+Contributing causes may be a combination of inherited and environmental factors, including:

 Possible risk factors include:

-Stressful changes that disrupt a child's sense of consistency — such as divorce or moving — increase the risk of disruptive behavior.
+Stressful changes that disrupt a child's sense of consistency — such as divorce or changing child care — increase the risk of disruptive behavior.
 However, though these changes may help explain disrespectful or oppositional behavior, they don't excuse it.
 If you're concerned about your child's behavior or trouble adjusting to life changes, talk with your doctor.

 Many children with oppositional defiant disorder have other treatable conditions, such as: